NICOTROL- nicotine spray, metered

 How Supplied

-Nicotrol® NS (nicotine nasal spray) 10 mg/mL, is supplied as four 10 mL bottles (NDC 0009-5401-01).
+NICOTROL® NS (nicotine nasal spray) 10 mg/mL, is supplied as four 10 mL bottles (NDC 0009-5401-01).
 Each unit consists of a glass container, mounted with a metered spray pump.

 A patient information leaflet is enclosed with the package.